dev-9820/Facebook-Api-Data/README.md

-You can Download this and run
+You can Download this and run the command npm start
-npm start

 to run front-end locally